AlexandreLKlein/AlexandreLKlein/README.md

 I'm **Alexandre Klein**, a Software Engineer currently living in Novo Hamburgo, Brazil.

-Working @Fishtv leading the dev team and taking care of our server sand satellite broadcast equipment
+Currently working @Fishtv, leading the dev team and taking care of our servers and satellite broadcast equipment

 Developing daily with Vue, Laravel and NuxtJs